rpellerin/raspberry-pi-home-automation/README.md

 sudo vcgencmd get_camera
 ```

-To adjust the focus, rotate the lens (when facing it) clockwise to focus on distant objects.

 ## Software for motion detection and video/image capture

 Now, we've got two options.

 1. Build our own solution based on [Python scripts](https://picamera.readthedocs.io/).
-Tedious and far from perfect.
+[I explained how I did it on my blog](https://romainpellerin.eu/raspberry-pi-noir-camera-module-and-ir-leds.html).
 2. Use an existing software program.
-Seems to be the best solution.

-There are plenty of existing programs to do motion detection on a Raspberry Pi.
+Regarding option 2, there are plenty of existing programs to do motion detection on a Raspberry Pi.
 The two most interesting ones I found are these two:

 - [Motion](https://github.com/Motion-Project/motion/)
 - [Raspberry PI-TIMOLO](https://github.com/pageauc/pi-timolo)